top of page

 So what is this much loved appetizer snack called borekas?
 It is a puff pastry filled with cheese, potato, spinach, meat or practically anything you like!

-Every bakery in Israel sells them and you mostly see them filled with feta cheese or mashed seasoned potatoes.
+Every bakery in Israel sells them and you mostly see them filled with feta cheese or mashed seasoned potatoes and mushrooms.

 We traditionally made it with cheddar cheese in our home.
-When we lived in England in the 60s all that was available was mostly cheddar cheese or other hard yellow cheeses.
-I don't remember ever seeing feta cheese in the stores.
 My mother would always make them with grated cheddar cheese so I grew up with that flavor.
 My kids grew up with the same and now my granddaughter is enjoying the same delicious way we make Borekas.

 In Israel borekas is also often made with sesame seeds coated on top.
 My mother never made hers that way so I am accustomed to borekas without them.

-But I am going to tell you how to make these delicious hors d'oeuvres quickly before invited guests arrive with store bought frozen puff pastry and they come out great!
+I am going to tell you how to make these delicious hors d'oeuvres quickly before invited guests arrive with store bought frozen puff pastry and they come out great!
 Quick to prepare and melt in your mouth good!
-I always keep a packet in the freezer for any unexpected baking I might need to do.
+I always keep a couple of packets in the freezer for any unexpected baking I might need to do.

 The best part is you only need 3 ingredients!